GeorginJobin/Home-Server-Project/README.md

 # Home-Server-Project
-Just a repo of me documenting my adventure on how to create a low power home seever, from a old laptop i had laying around.
+Just a repo of me documenting my adventure on how to create a low power home server, from an old laptop i had laying around.

+A personal project by a CS student at TU Dublin, documenting the full process of building a home server from scratch to develop real System Adminstrator skills.

 **Hardware:**
 - CPU: Intel i7-5600U (2 cores / 4 threads @ 2.6GHz)